(aka the longest blog title I’ve probably ever written).

 I also realised recently I could merely create symlinks, thereby automatically updating the Coding Standards every time I pull the latest release from GitHub

-cd /usr/share/php/PHP/CodeSniffer/src/Standards/ sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress WordPress sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress WordPress-Core sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress WordPress-Docs sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress WordPress-Extra
+cd /usr/share/php/PHP/CodeSniffer/src/Standards/ sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress WordPress sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress-Core WordPress-Core sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress-Docs WordPress-Docs sudo ln -s /home/jonathan/WordPress-Coding-Standards/WordPress-Extra WordPress-Extra

 Step 5) Enable PHP Code Sniffer with WordPress Coding Standards in PHPStorm